Eomm/blog-posts/README.md

 ## Acknowledgements

-Thank you very much to [@ezamagni](https://github.com/ezamagni) for a great feedback!
+Thank you very much to [@ezamagni](https://github.com/ezamagni) for the great feedback!